Keep on the Road – Driving Safely in old age

 Surrendering a driving licence

 If the GP advises your parent not to drive, they can voluntarily surrender their driving licence.
-If they have been advised by their doctor, this is a good time for them now to consider when to stop driving.
-Although, their decision to stop driving does not need to be permanent, so your parent could return to driving when they have recovered from their medical condition.
+This decision to stop driving does not need to be permanent, so your parent could return to driving when they have recovered from their medical condition.
 It is worth discussing this with the GP.

 If your parent has developed a medical condition they may need to have their driving ability assessed.
 This may be the time that they consider when to stop driving.
 Or perhaps they (or you) have decided that it would be a beneficial exercise.
 The DVLA can refer (and pay) to the local branch of the Forum of Mobility Centres.
 Not only can they assess the driving ability, but can recommend adaptations for individual circumstances.